RodrigoPalazon/Milestone-3/README.md

 ### Categories

-I chose to store genres, keyword ‘categories’ in the database so that users could chose the book genre from a dropdown list.
+I chose to store category, keyword ‘categories’ in the database so that users could chose the book category from a dropdown list.

 ![Categories DB image](static/images/mongo_categories.png)

 ### Products

 When a user has added a book review to the site, the information of the book and the review will be stored in the database.
-This is so that the information can be stored securely, and can be displayed on the site easily.
+This is so that the information can be stored securely, and can be displayed on the site easily.I chose by the keyword 'Products' as a way to demonstrate that is possible to use this model to any type of product  that the costumer desires, and not just books.

 ![Books DB image](static/images/mongo_products.png)